fbosch/waybar-nixos-updates/README.md

 - That your system is running and online
 - The fact you're using this specific script
 - Your IP address to Google's DNS infrastructure

+## Contributing

+PRs are welcome!
+Please test your changes and ensure they work with both the flake installation methods and manual installation.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.